JannisElef/ricochet-robots/README.md

 # Ricochet Robots

-Ricochet Robots like puzzle - share maps and replays via tokens, links or QR codes.
+A solo puzzle similar to Ricochet Robots - slide your robot into the goal!
+Share maps and replays via tokens, links or QR codes - challenge your friends!

-Slide through portals, position your robots and reach the goal!
+Play the advanced mode: Slide through portals, position your robots and reach the goal!

 Try it yourself [here](https://janniselef.github.io/ricochet-robots/).